-QPI Title: Patients with head and neck cancer should undergo nutritional screening before first treatment.
-Description: Proportion of patients with head and neck cancer who undergo nutritional screening with the Malnutrition Universal Screening Tool (MUST) before first treatment.
+QPI Title: Patients with head and neck cancer who are at risk of malnutrition should be assessed by a dietitian to optimise nutritional status.
+Description: Proportion of patients with head and neck cancer who undergo nutritional screening, and where identified as at risk of malnutrition are assessed by a dietitian.
+Please note: The specifications of this QPI are separated to ensure clear measurement of the following: (i) Patients with head and neck cancer who undergo nutritional screening with the Malnutrition Universal Screening Tool (MUST) before first treatment. (ii) Patients at high risk of malnutrition (MUST Score of 2 or more) who are assessed by a dietitian^c; and (iii) Patients with oral, pharyngeal or laryngeal cancer undergoing treatment with curative intent who are assessed by a dietitian prior to the completion of their treatment.
 Rationale and Evidence: Malnutrition is prevalent in patients with head and neck cancer and is recognised that it negatively effects treatment outcomes as those with significant weight loss are more likely to suffer major postoperative complications, less tolerance to radiotherapy with more interruptions to treatment, decreased response to chemotherapy with increased toxicity and shortened survival times 3 .
 Patients with head and neck cancer should be screened at diagnosis for nutritional status using a validated screening tool appropriate to the patient population 3 .
 Any patients at risk of malnutrition should be managed by an experienced dietitian 3 .
-Specifications: Numerator: Number of patients with head and neck cancer who undergo nutritional screening with the Malnutrition Universal Screening Tool (MUST) before first treatment.
+A high number of head and neck cancer patients will not have a MUST score of 2 or more prior to first treatment.
+Nutrition impact symptoms and associated weight loss arise as a result of treatment side effects.
+Therefore in order to capture a representative cohort for assessment, patients with oral, pharyngeal or laryngeal cancer undergoing treatment with curative intent have also been selected for the measurement of this QPI in addition to those who score a MUST of 2 or more.
+Specification (i): Numerator: Number of patients with head and neck cancer who undergo nutritional screening with the Malnutrition Universal Screening Tool (MUST) before first treatment.
 Denominator: All patients with head and neck cancer.
 Exclusions: • No exclusions.
-Target: The tolerance within this target is designed to account for those patients with very advanced disease who may not be fit for treatment, those patients who decline to be screened and factors of patient choice.
+Target: 95% The tolerance within this target is designed to account for those patients with very advanced disease who may not be fit for treatment, and factors of patient choice.